Where to stay in Uluwatu

 15. Visit GWK Cultural Park, one of the best things to do in Uluwatu

-Visit the GWK cultural park if you’re seeking for something different to see in Bali.
+Visit the GWK cultural park if you’re seeking for something different to do in Bali.
 Sculptures and other works of art, exhibits, and performances can be found here.
 The Garuda Wisnu Kencana monument, which stands more over 120 meters tall, is the park’s most recognizable places.
 It may be seen from different locations in Bali, like Canggu.
 You can purchase your GWK tickets here.

 Where to eat in Uluwatu